fl0wo/familyshare-be/README.md

 ## Family Share Back End

-Versione beta.
+Version 1.1.

-Documentazione : TODO
+Documentation : TODO

-Istruzioni per il boot del :
+Instructions for booting:
     - docker-compose up -d
     - npm i
     - npm run dev

-1) Avviare il db mongo con docker
+1) Start the mongo db with docker

-2) installare le dipendenze
+2) Install dependencies

-3) avviare in modalita' dev il server.
+3) start the server in dev mode.

-4) Per avviare un simulatore di movimento di bambini : node bot_simulator.js -u {bimboId}
+4) To start a children's movement simulator: ===> node bot_simulator.js -u {bimboId}

-TODO nella next version :

-- Rendere sicura l'invio della mail mappando i secret all'interno del progetto.
-- Definire pipeline di CI/CD per l'autodeploy.
-- Convertire e rifattorizzare tutta la code base da Js a Ts.
-- Migrare certe operazioni pesanti da server side a db side.
+The application has been deployed on a server: ===> http://vps-487579d2.vps.ovh.net:5002/ Back-end comand: ===> docker run -dit -p 5001:3000 --restart unless-stopped floflo49/familyshare:latest

+Back-end features:
+   - child registration via parent profile
+   - tracking the movement of children by longitude and latitude ---> simulation via bot
+   - creation of events / activities for children to do
+   - code to verify the valid e-mail: ===> now doesn't work because we don't pay Gmail and we have run out all the test mails